blindFS/vim-taskwarrior/README.md

 Vim version 7.x is required (see: vim.org)

-vim-airline plugin is recommended (a lean and mean status/tabline for vim)
+vim-airline plugin (a lean and mean status/tabline for vim) is highly
-go to https://github.com/bling/vim-airline for details
+recommended, go to https://github.com/bling/vim-airline for details

 If you experience line-wrapping issues, add the following line to your .vimrc